collapsed-stacks/startups/questions/8639/uk-saas-with-eu-business-customers-who-owes-what-rate-of-vat.md

 - tagged: `europe`, `vat`
 - score: 5

-<p>I'm trying to get my head around the changes to the EU's VAT laws that occurred in 2015 as my UK SaaS business is starting to contract with EU customers.
-A lot of the VAT documentation online is consumer-focused (i.e. where the buyer is not VAT registered).</p>
+I'm trying to get my head around the changes to the EU's VAT laws that occurred in 2015 as my UK SaaS business is starting to contract with EU customers.
+A lot of the VAT documentation online is consumer-focused (i.e. where the buyer is not VAT registered).

-<p>So with an example, using the euro for currency simplicity:</p>
+So with an example, using the euro for currency simplicity:

-<p>If I'm a UK business, and I sell SaaS access for 1000 euros to a French business, who owes VAT?
+If I'm a UK business, and I sell SaaS access for 1000 euros to a French business, who owes VAT?
 To whom is it owed?
-How much is owed?</p>
+How much is owed?

 ## Answer 9826